 1. The Prep Work

 Before getting ready to clean, you need to be well prepared.
 This would include removing any items from the floor or other surfaces that hinder the cleaning process.
-Also, remove vehicles such as forklifts and trucks from the area.
+Also, remove warehouse equipment and vehicles, such as forklifts and trucks, from the area.

 2. Preliminary Cleaning